who i am

 It is not just me; there are thousands of other people that used similar principles to correct their deformities.

-I also hope they use this book and the success of many of my clients as a source.
+I also hope they use this website and the success of my clients as a source.

 Pectus excavatum can happen to anybody, no matter how physically active you were as a kid.